-Stephanie Mawson, a mine engineer at Cigar Lake, says working at a remote mine site is an intense, but rewarding, experience – and one she believes is well suited for younger employees who can take advantage of the freedom and flexibility offered by fly-in, fly-out shift work.
+Stephanie Mawson, a chief mine engineer at Cigar Lake, says working at a remote mine site is an intense, but rewarding, experience – and one she believes is well suited for younger employees who can take advantage of the freedom and flexibility offered by fly-in, fly-out shift work.

 "It's definitely a lot different than a Monday to Friday, nine-to-five job," says Mawson, 29, a mine engineer at Cameco's Cigar Lake uranium mine site in northern Saskatchewan.
 "But at my age, that's part of the appeal."